gvwilson/sensibleadventures/nardica/nardica.md

 Iffy hesitated,
 then put out her own hand to shake his.
-"Iffelia Kwan.
+"Fifth Kwan.
 Pleased to meet you too."

 ## Chapter 2